The Complete Guide To Buying Concentrates

 Put quality and safety at the top of your list when shopping for concentrates.
 Many extracts are produced with complex, meticulous processes, and they must be properly purged to remove residual solvents for the best experience.

 When you shop with a licensed cannabis dispensary, you can rest assured that your concentrates are handled with the utmost care throughout the entire supply chain.
 This is because licensed cannabis dispensaries can only carry products that have passed state-mandated cannabis testing standards to ensure they are of quality.
-You can review these test results for yourself too; just take a look at the packaging of your product for a QR code or link to the third-party laboratory test results.
+You can review these test results for yourself, too; just take a look at the packaging of your product for a QR code or link to the third-party laboratory test results.

 When you buy concentrates from an unlicensed retailer, you’re risking buying untested and contaminated products.
 Consuming concentrates that contain residual solvents or other contaminants could be harmful to your health.